-For fields next to a watercourse (or next to a road, track or flow pathway leading directly to a watercourse), applications for cover crop funding will be scored more favourably if a buffer strip against the watercourse is already established, or if a buffer strip is planned to be established by the time the cover crop is sown.
-Where buffer strips do not currently exist, establishment and retention of new buffers to accompany cover crops may be eligible for funding through the Phosphorus Reduction scheme.
+A grass buffer strip of at least 6m width must be in place against all watercourses (including ditches), roads, tracks and neighbouring properties, or where there is an identified run-off flow pathway.
+If a buffer strip is not already in place it must be established by the time that the cover crop is drilled.
+Where buffer strips do not currently exist, establishment and retention of new buffers to accompany cover crops may be eligible for funding through the Arable Reversion option of the scheme.

-Restrictions:
+Restrictions

-- Cover crops funded by any other scheme such as Countryside Stewardship or Sustainable Farming Incentive are not eligible. - Forage crops grown for grazing (such as stubble turnips or kale) and cash crops grown to be harvested (such as oilseed rape or lucerne) are not eligible. - Do not graze the cover crop without the prior agreement of a Wessex Water catchment advisor.
+- Cover crops after maize cannot be funded in high-risk fields which are not appropriate for growing maize in.
+Please note that if your application for this measure is successful, your scheme advisor can assess the risk of soil erosion and run-off on your maize ground and can make recommendations on how to mitigate these risks.
+Scheme advisors are also able to provide site specific advice on maize variety maturity group selection to help ensure the deadlines below are met.
+Please contact your scheme advisor to discuss.
+Also see record keeping section below. - Cover crops funded by any other scheme such as Countryside Stewardship or future schemes such as the Sustainable Farming Incentive are not eligible - Do not graze the cover crop without the prior agreement of a scheme advisor.
 Grazing may only be considered as a form of destruction at the end of the term and by agreement with a Wessex Water advisor. - Do not apply any organic manures or artificial fertiliser to the cover crop, or prior to its establishment.
 No organic manures for the following spring crop should be applied before 14th February. - Do not establish the following crop without calculating the nutrient content of soil, any manures applied and the available nutrients from the cover crop residue.
-Apply no more nutrients than the crop requires. - Cover crops cannot be funded in situations where the management of the field is in breach of the Farming Rules for Water or Nitrate Vulnerable Zone rules (if applicable).
-Successful applicants are required to sign the compliance declaration described in the record keeping section below.
+Apply no more nutrients than the crop requires. - Forage crops grown for grazing (such as stubble turnips or kale) and cash crops grown to be harvested (such as oilseed rape and lucerne) are not eligible. - Cover crops cannot be funded in situations where the management of the field is in breach of the Farming Rules for Water or Nitrate Vulnerable Zone rules (if applicable).
+Successful applicants are required to sign the declaration described in the record keeping section below.